MaximosKalaitzoglou/RecipeBook/README.md

 - **Font Awesome**: Font Awesome is used to enhance the visual appeal of the project through a collection of high-quality icons.
 [Learn more](https://fontawesome.com/)

+- [Random User API](https://randomuser.me/): Used to generate random user data and profile images for the project's users.

 With the help of these technologies, you can finally explore the Cook side of you!